theobald-software/helpcenter.theobald-software.github.io/includes/components/variants.md

 ![Variants-Section](../../assets/images/{{ abbr }}/documentation/{{ page.meta.componentFolder }}/variant.png){:class="img-responsive"}

-!!! note
 The selections of the variant are **not** displayed in the *Selection Screen* section of the window.
 To see the definition of a variant, open the variant in SAP.

 {% if page.meta.product == "xtract-universal" %}